Skip to main content Skip to accessibility

 • the number of each type of feedback received, including volume of cases opened

-• the outcome of complaints (e.g. upheld, partially upheld, not upheld), including matters resolved at point of service
+• the outcome of complaints such as upheld, partially upheld, or not upheld, including those resolved at the point of service

 • volume of current cases in each stage